micmejia/bible-dump/NKJV/Ephesians/Eph 4.md

 ## Do Not Grieve the Spirit

 ###### 25
-Therefore, putting away lying, "_Let_ each one _of you_ speak truth with his neighbor," for we are members of one another.
+Therefore, putting away lying, "Let each one of you speak truth with his neighbor," for we are members of one another.

 ###### 26
 "Be angry, and do not sin": do not let the sun go down on your wrath,